medi-connect/medi-connect/docs/Documentation.md

 ### 1\. **UserService**

+*   Manage user registration and login.

-*   Manage user registration, authentication, and authorization.
+*   Manage patient registration, login and business logic.

 *   Use JWT for secure user authentication.